 It is the responsibility of all directors, officers, and employees to report Wrongful Conduct in accordance with this Whistleblower Policy.

-“Wrongful Conduct” means: a policy, practice or activity in violation of or noncompliance with applicable state and federal law or regulation or the use of Conservancy property, resources, or authority for personal gain or other non-organization-related purpose except as provided under Conservancy policy.
+“Wrongful Conduct” means: a policy, practice or activity in violation of or noncompliance with applicable local, state and federal law or regulation or the use of Conservancy property, resources, or authority for personal gain or other non-organization-related purpose except as provided under Conservancy policy.

 Authority of Audit Committee